wsyangzy/linuxdo-scripts/README_EN.md

 ## 📄 7.
 License

-This project is open-sourced under the MIT license.
-Please refer to the [LICENSE](LICENSE) file for detailed information.
+This project is open-sourced under the [Apache License 2.0](https://github.com/ezyshu/linuxdo-scripts/blob/main/LICENSE).

+You are free to share and modify this project, but you must attribute the original author and source.

 ## 📖 8.
 Disclaimer